 Discover what to look for when shopping for the world's most coveted precious metal

 Whether you're adding to an everyday jewellery collection or splashing out on something for a special occasion, Dubai is one of the best destinations in the world for purchasing gold and fine jewellery.
-From its traditional souks to glossy luxury stores, the emirate is known for its beautifully crafted gold pieces.
-We asked industry insiders about the language of gold and what to look for.
+From its traditional souks to glossy luxury stores, the emirate is known for its beautifully crafted gold pieces and competitive prices.
+With asked industry insiders about the language of gold and what to look out for.

 All about karats